libra/website/SECURITY.md

   * [Disclosure Policy](#disclosure-policy)
   * [Comments on this Policy](#comments-on-this-policy)

+> **Note**: As Libra Core is currently in a prototype state and does not power a blockchain with a currency that has real-world value, our security procedures are not fully in place.
+Due to the current phase of the project it is acceptable to discuss potential security issues in public forums.
+We will release a more complete disclosure policy prior to the launch of the mainnet.

 ## Reporting a Bug

 The Libra team and community take all security bugs in the Libra project seriously.